git-plm/parts/README.md

 - easily specify part parameters in table format.
 - not duplicate part parameters.
 - leverage the standard KiCad symbol library for most common parts.
-- easy add variants with just a line in the DB.
+- easy add variants with just a line in a CSV file.
 - track all database changes.
 - scale to multiple designers.